stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/04-organizing-content-with-tags-and-categories/05-auto-tagging-assets.markdown

 ### Site-level Configuration [](id=site-level-configuration)

 When enabled for an instance, auto-tagging is also enabled by default for all that instance's sites.
-You can, however, disable or configure it for each site.
+You can, however, enable or disable it for each site.

 Follow these steps to configure auto-tagging for a site: